ministruth/skynet/plugin/monitor/README.md

 ### Agent command

 Monitor provides asynchronous or synchronize command run in the agent, also provides a web-based shell for user.

+## Security

+Communication security is protected by SSL, all your traffic is plain text when ssl is not enabled, add option `-s` to use SSL(skynet must run in ssl mode).

+Connection is also protected by connection token, you should generate a token when enabling the plugin(a warning will be shown when token is empty).

+**Do NOT connect to any untrusted skynet for they will have full access to your system.**